vernak2539/words-byvernacchia/src/content/blog/a-new-blog-why.md

 - Xstate
 - Vanilla extract css
 - DynamoDB data modelling (not fe, but interesting to me and my role)
+- Different ways to do search on static sites

 They are also in no order!